getsentry/sentry-ruby/README.md

 ### Environments

-By default events will be sent to Sentry in all environments except 'test'.
+By default events will be sent to Sentry in all environments except 'test', 'development', and 'cucumber'.

-You can configure Raven to run only in certain environments by configuring the `environments` whitelist:
+You can configure Raven to run only in certain environments by configuring the `environments` whitelist.
+For example, to only run Sentry in production:

 ```ruby
 Raven.configure do |config|